kyledeato/rentr/README.md

 ## General Information
-- Provide general information about your project here.
-- What problem does it (intend to) solve?
-- What is the purpose of your project?
-- Why did you undertake it?
+- A centralized marketplace for renting or renting out anything from users.
+- Intends to take out the problem of not knowing where to post your ad like Facebook, Craigslist, etc., and just have one place specifically for it.
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

-## Technologies Used
+## Technologies and Frameworks Used
-- Tech 1 - version 1.0
-- Tech 2 - version 2.0
+- Python3 - version 3.10.2
-- Tech 3 - version 3.0
+- MySQL - version 8.0.22
+- Jinja2
+- BCrypt
+- OS

 ## Features